El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 And so the proper way to budget the expense of the country has not been done for four years.

-And and the real reason for it is that the Democrats have been trying to shield their plans.
+And the real reason for it is that the Democrats have been trying to shield their plans.

 The secondary reason is the creation of this crisis mentality that never goes away, that they have used exceptionally well to get what they want.

-So we had the fiscal cliff deal, and all through the month of December there was hand-wringing and a crisis, and oh my God, what's gonna happen if we don't deal with this cliff, all gee defense cuts and Medicare cuts and tax increases.
+So we had the fiscal cliff deal, and all through the month of December, there was hand-wringing and a crisis, and oh, my God, what's going to happen if we don't deal with this cliff?

 Woe is us.

-Obama wouldn't negotiate.
+Obama would negotiate.

-Boehner was negotiating in private, Obama was lying, Boehner couldn't get anybody to get away with him, agree with him, none of it because it was a mess.
+Boehner couldn't get anybody to get away with him, agree with him, none of it.

-And finally, at the last minute, as is always the case, we caved in on the premise.
+And finally, at the last minute, as is always the case, we caved in on the premise, well, we caved by agreeing to raise taxes on the rich.

 For the first time in 20 years, the Republicans gave up a core value.

-And thereby allowed Obama to claim that that's the problem.
+They agreed to raise taxes on the rich and thereby allowed Obama to claim that that's the problem.

-Tax cuts for the rich all these years Is the reason why we have a budget problem?
+Tax cuts for the rich all these years is the reason why we have a budget problem.

-It's why we have a deficit, why we have national debt so big.
+It's why we have national debt so big.

 And the Republicans acquiesced so that they wouldn't be blamed.